The social media strategy that has transformed one of the world’s largest hotel group giants

 The secret of our success on social media comes from the consistency we brought to all our social channels and in understanding our audiences.
-Making our staff brand ambassadors has also been key, as, of course, has creating a social media culture as a company.
+Making our staff brand ambassadors and creating a social media culture has been key to our success on social media.

 How they did it

 Meliá Hotels International was no stranger to social media; it already had a wide social media presence in several countries around the world, with some acting on a global level, others acting regionally, and 165 hotels with their own social media profiles.

 The first step the group took was to incorporate social media directly into the group’s business model, both as a channel for client communication and as a platform to listen and learn more about client needs and preferences.